Plymouth Cranbrook: Name origin

 The name Cranbrook may have been taken from a city in British Columbia, but it may also have been taken from Cranbrook Drive in Detroit; this small street intersected with Cambridge Avenue.
 Both streets are between 7 Mile Road West and 8 Mile Road West, near the Dodge Main plant.
 Concord Street ran by the plant.
 This indicates that the cars may have been named after streets near Chrysler Corporation facilities.

 Plymouth, Massachusetts, was one of the first European settlements in North America and is a major city in the state.
 Two of Plymouth's model lines in the 1950s were named after towns in Massachusetts: Cambridge and Concord.

 Series P-23

-The Plymouth Cranbrook, as a car, was conservatively styled, designed to fit K. T. Keller's notion that cars be practical and allow drivers to sit upright while wearing a hat; by the time it was sold, competitors favored the low and sleek look.
+The Plymouth Cranbrook was conservatively styled, designed to fit K. T. Keller's notion that cars be practical and allow drivers to sit upright while wearing a hat; by the time it was sold, competitors favored the low and sleek look.
 Differences between the 1950 Special Deluxe and the 1951 Plymouth Cranbrook are relatively few in number and scope, with interchangeable glass and doors, but different rubber seals; lack of woodgrain on the instrument panel; plastic brake handle instead of chrome; and other similar changes.
 More substantial was having what had been the hood release handle function as the overdrive control.
 Fender lettering and other badging necessarily changed as well.
 From a distance, the cars were essentially similar.

 The Plymouth Cambridge and Plymouth Cranbrook models shared the P-23 Series Number in both 1951 and 1952.
 The six-cylinder flathead engine produced 97 hp.